sachin-yeshwanth/Django-Demo/README.md

 # Django-Demo
-Jenkins in one shot demo yyyyyyyyyyyyyy
+Jenkins in one shot demo yyyyyyyyyyyyyyvfvf

 haaaaaaa